isotopp/isotopp.github.io/_posts/2015-03-27-go-away-or-i-will-replace-you.md

 If that actually works, and has zero manual interactions, we can apply the change to the entire fleet in parallel, instead of filtering it through a single person and serializing it that way.

-Once you can do things fully automated and in parallel, it does no longer matter so much if a single thing fails - you do not care about individual instances any more, you care more about always having sufficient capacity in general, and how to orchestrate all your instances so that this condition is never ever violated.
-It is this stage where we see people moving from "highly available setups" using Pacemaker and Active/Passive pairs to loadbalancers with n workers, all of them active at a sufficiently low utilization factor to buffer away a loss of m units of capacity.
+Once you can do things fully automated and in parallel, it does no longer matter so much if a single thing fails - you do not care about individual instances any more.
+Instead you care more about always having sufficient capacity in general, and how to orchestrate all your instances so that this condition is never ever violated.

+It is this stage where we see people moving from "highly available setups" using Pacemaker and Active/Passive pairs to loadbalancers with *n* workers, all of them active at a sufficiently low utilization factor to buffer away a loss of *m* units of capacity.
 All computing becomes distributed computing at some point - more about that in another talk.

 ## This requires a different mindset, and different qualifications